 For example, Hotel Global Assistant prides itself on reliable and consistent service to its guests.
 One aspect of reliability is the hotel’s commitment to ensuring that rooms are ready for check-in at the designated time, without any delays or errors.

-Guests arriving at Hotel Global Assistant expect to be able to check into their rooms promptly upon arrival, based on their reservation.
+Guests arriving at Hotel Global Assistant expect to be able to check into their rooms promptly upon arrival, in accordance with their reservation.
 The hotel’s front desk staff ensures that rooms are prepared well in advance, following a standardized process for cleaning, maintenance, and inspection.

 Upon arrival, guests are warmly greeted by the front desk staff, who efficiently handle check-in.
 The staff verifies guests’ reservations, assigns rooms based on their preferences, and promptly provides them with keys.

-Throughout their stay, guests experience consistent and reliable service from the hotel staff.
+Throughout their stay, guests receive consistent, reliable service from the hotel staff.
 Housekeeping maintains the cleanliness and orderliness of the rooms, ensuring that amenities are replenished and any issues are promptly addressed.
 The hotel’s facilities, such as restaurants, fitness centers, and business centers, operate smoothly and reliably, meeting guests’ needs and expectations.

 2. Assurance in the Servqual Model